GVLocke/RPS/README.md

 # RPS
 This program generates a Rock Paper Scissors style game for any number of options ("Players").
+The program `rps101.py` is included to demonstrate how the `playGame()` method in the `RPS` class works.

 It makes sense when you see it run, so here's an example output:
 ```
 How many players?
 8
 Enter a player name: Rock